vaidasmaciulis/PlantAndCook/README.md

 Planter and Kitchen blocks are made functional and allows to grow and cook food respectively.
 Bar counter blocks are made functional as containers for consumables and food products.
+Wheat Farm and Mushroom Farm blocks are added.
+Thanks Kuvat for awsome models!

 This mod integrates with Eat.
 Drink.
 Sleep.
 Repeat! stat mechanics.